15 - 09 - 2021

 The design realisation module provides a fantastic opportunity for students to consider the effect of their design and the decisions they make, connecting each aspect of the design process with thought outside of their own personal ideas.

 University of Greenwich’s final exhibition offered students an opportunity to showcase their work and is available to view here.
 Students’ work from unit 16 can also be seen on the Instagram page @greunit16.

-Throughout her architectural career, Director Katie Parsons has worked with a number of institutions and organisations to help students prepare for life in a professional practice.
+Throughout her architectural career, Consultant Katie Parsons has worked with a number of institutions and organisations to help students prepare for life in a professional practice.
 During her time with BPTW, Katie has undertaken portfolio reviews for New London Architecture, provided insights into the construction industry to school-level age female students through WISH (Women in Social Housing) and participated in Collaborative Practice at the University of Sheffield.